 A corporation is not exempt from tax merely because it is not organized and operated for profit.
-Nor does the fact that it is formed under Chapter 55A of the General Statutes (the "Non-Profit Corporation Act") automatically entitle a corporation to exemption.
+Being formed under Chapter 55A of the General Statutes (the "Non-Profit Corporation Act") does not automatically entitle a corporation to exemption.

-Every corporation claiming exemption as a non-profit organization or as cooperative or mutual association must furnish the Secretary of Revenue a copy of its Articles of Incorporation and bylaws, and any other document or information, such as a trust agreement, which may be requested.
+Every corporation claiming exemption as a non-profit organization or as a cooperative or a mutual association must furnish the Secretary of Revenue a copy of its Articles of Incorporation and bylaws, and any other document or information, such as a trust agreement, which may be requested.
 After reviewing the evidence submitted, the Secretary will notify the corporation whether or not it qualifies for exemption.

 The principal factors which are considered in determining taxable status are the corporation's character; its purposes, the activities in which it will engage; the sources and disposition of its income; whether any of its net income may inure to any private individual; and what disposition will be made of its assets in the event of dissolution.